open-telemetry/opentelemetry-specification/semantic_conventions/syntax.md

   * "int[]": Array of integer attributes.
   * "double[]": Array of double attributes.
   * "boolean[]": Array of booleans attributes.

+  See the [specification of Attributes](../specification/common/common.md#attributes) for the definition of the value types.
 - `ref`, optional string, reference an existing attribute, see later.
 - `required`, optional, specifies if the attribute is mandatory.
     Can be "always", or "conditional".
 When omitted, the attribute is not required.